Gentleman Jim was launched in March 2024 by Lovell Brothers Limited, which is the company that also founded DragonBet.

 In this review, we will take a look at everything you need to know about the site.
 From the payment methods to the customer support, reading this should help you make an informed decision about whether to sign up or not.

 Gentleman Jim, as expected, holds the required licensing information needed for any UK bookmaker.
-Not only is the site licensed and regulated by the UK Gambling Commission but the site also is partnered with IBAS - which is a dispute service.
+Not only is the site licensed and regulated by the UK Gambling Commission but the site is also partnered with IBAS, which is a dispute service.

 Considering customers often have issues with payouts with some betting sites, seeing this is a hugely welcomed thing, and we can give credit for this.

-On Trustpilot, most of the reviews are about verification issues, due to the KYC requirements.
+On Trustpilot, most of the reviews are about verification issues due to the KYC requirements.
 As a result, the bookmaker only scores 2.2 stars, which is definitely not a good look, but is this harsh?

 The big thing for new betting sites is sign-up offers, after all, they are the starting incentive to join a new site.
-However, Gentleman Jim do not offer any sign-up incentive at all to new customers, which is certainly a shock.
+However, Gentleman Jim does not offer any sign-up incentive at all to new customers, which is certainly a shock.

 In this case, even something would be better than nothing, but this is not the case either.
-In fact, there is nothing to add value to your sign-up which is such a crucial part of the experience for new customers.
+In fact, there is nothing to add value to your sign-up, which is such a crucial part of the experience for new customers.
 A really poor thing indeed.

 If you were considering Gentleman Jim as a new bookmaker, solely due to a possible sign-up bonus, please consider viewing our list of the best offers available for new customers currently.